Output Perturbation for Differentially Private Convex Optimization: Faster and More General: Introduction

-\ul{Our last main contribution} is to specialize our theory and framework to DP TERM (discussed above) and adversarial training.
-In particular, for smooth strongly convex TERM, we derive excess risk bounds that extend our (near-optimal) differentially private ERM bounds, since the TERM objective encompasses ERM in the limit.
+\ul{Our last main contribution} is to specialize our theory and framework to \ul{DP adversarial training} in Section~\ref{subsection: DP adversarial training}.
 In adversarial training, the goal is to train a model that has robust predictions against an adversary's perturbations (with respect to some perturbation set $S$) of the feature data.
 This problem has gained a lot of attention in recent years, since it was first observed that neural nets can often be fooled by tiny, human-imperceptible perturbations into misclassifying images \cite{goodfellow}.
 However, the challenging task of ensuring such adversarial training is executed in a differentially private manner has received much less attention by researchers.
 Indeed, we are not aware of any prior works that have shown how to keep the adversarial training procedure differentially private and provided adversarial risk and runtime bounds.
-Perhaps the closest step in this direction is the work \cite{phan}, which provides a differentially private algorithm for training a classifier that is ``certifiably robust," in the sense that with high probability, the classifier's predicted label is stable under small perturbations.
-However, our measure of adversarial robustness is different: we look at excess adversarial risk and provide tight bounds that depend explicitly on the privacy parameters.
+Perhaps the closest step in this direction is the work \cite{phan}, which provides a differentially private algorithm for training a classifier that is ``certifiably robust,'' in the sense that with high probability, the classifier's predicted label is stable under small perturbations.
+However, our measure of adversarial robustness is different: we look at excess adversarial risk and provide bounds that depend explicitly on the privacy parameters.
 This allows for an interpretation of the tradeoffs between robustness, privacy, and runtime.
 Furthermore the noisy stochastic batch gradient descent algorithm of \cite{phan} is complicated to implement and does not come with runtime bounds.